gyrogami logo

 Category: Tool Review

-I am a demanding user who values quality and well-made items that are backed with good customer service.
-I make my own tools so I have a different perspective than the typical consumer.
+I am a demanding user who values quality items that are backed with good customer service.
+I make my own tools so I have a different perspective than the average consumer.
 Designs are called out for what they are whether good, bad, or indifferent.
-Trademarks and copyrights are the intellectual property of their respective owners and used for reference and/or informational purposes.
+Trademarks and copyrights are the intellectual property of their respective owners and used herein for reference, educational, and informational purposes.

 FINAL RATINGS (0=bad to 10=good, YES/NO, N/A, or text; hover over topic for specific information)